syh7/DnDwiki/src/main/resources/raw/darninia/session 28 - critiquing kengradt.md

 > "You are like the party pet " - Loes over Wacomar

-- Fredrik insults Kengradt to draw attention
+- Frederik insults Kengradt to draw attention
-- Fredrik uses the feather of a roc to help
+- Frederik uses the feather of a roc to help
 - It works and summons a gargantuan roc that draws the attention

 + party keeps telling EotM to run